Nuri Killigil: Caucasus

 At the end of the war, Nuri was arrested by British troops and held in detention in Batum, awaiting trial for wartime crimes.
 In August 1919, his supporters ambushed guards escorting him and helped him escape to Erzurum.

 Later life

 In 1938, Killigil bought a coal mining plant in Turkey.
 He began to organize the production of guns, bullets, gas masks, and other war equipment.
 After some time, he announced the end of the production of weapons, but still secretly continued production.

 Killigil established contact with Franz von Papen, the Nazi ambassador in Ankara in 1941 in order to win German support for the Pan-Turkic cause.
 With his assistance, the Turkestan Legion was formed by the Schutzstaffel.
-During World War II, Killigil was in Germany attempting to achieve the recognition of the independence of Azerbaijan.
-The attempts were unsuccessful.
+During World War II, Killigil was in Germany, attempting to develop strong relationships between Nazi Germany and Turkey and achieve the recognition of the independence of Azerbaijan.
+He was unsuccessful.
+In September 1941, Killigil offered to organize an anti-Soviet, pan-Turkic uprising in the Caucasus, but the Germans declined the offer.
+In 1942, Killigil ordered his factories to send weapons and ammo to the Azerbaijani Legion which had been recently formed under the command of Abdurrahman Fatalibeyli.